Meggernie Castle

 Meggernie Castle is a castle in the heart of Perth and Kinross, in central Scotland.
-It is located halfway up Glenlyon, where the river Lyon flows through on its way to join the river Tay, shortly below Loch Tay.
-From 1920, until his death in 1958 the castle was owned by Sir Ernest Wills, 3rd Baronet, JP, CStJ.
-From 1958, until its sale in 1979, the castle was owned by Sir Ernest’s son and successor to the baronetcy; Lt.
+It is located halfway up Glen Lyon, where the river Lyon flows through on its way to join the river Tay, shortly below Loch Tay.
+From 1920, until his death in 1958 the castle was owned by Sir Ernest Wills, 3rd Baronet JP, CStJ.
+From 1958, until its sale in 1979, the castle was owned by Sir Ernest's son and successor to the baronetcy; Lt.
 Col. Sir (Ernest) Edward de Winton-Wills, 4th Baronet of Hazelwood.
+It is now owned by the Readman family.

 Etymology

 The name Meggernie may be of Pictish origin.
 It may be derived from an element cognate with Welsh migwernedd, meaning "boggy meadow".

 History

 Prior to the construction of Meggernie Castle, there is evidence that a thatched keep of some sort was erected on the site.
-The exact date of the erection of the oldest existing part of Meggernie Castle has not been determined, although some sources claim that it was John Campbell of Glenlyon who built it around 1585.
-However, there is a document known as the "Register of the Great Seal," in which King James VI grants to the Campbell family the ownership of land in the area to form the Barony of Glenlyon.
+The exact date of the erection of the oldest existing part of Meggernie Castle has not been determined, although there is evidence of it belonging to Clan Gregor, and them also being the original builders.
+They were slowly being driven out of their lands which accounts for the Barony of Glenlyon being given to the Campbells, rivals and neighbours of the MacGregor Clan.
+There is a document known as the "Register of the Great Seal," in which King James VI grants to the Campbell family the ownership of land in the area to form the Barony of Glenlyon.
 The chief of this Barony is said to reside in "the Tower named Meggernie" and since this bequest is dated 4 March 1603, this evidence ties in loosely with the construction date of 1585.
 The thatched keep had a slated roof added to it initially by Robert Campbell of Glenlyon and additions were also made in later years.